SanukaE/BotBuilder/README.md

 pnpm install
 ```

+3. Invite your bot to your development & production servers.

 ## 🏗️ Building for Production

 ### ⚙️ On Server

-_This is not required.
+_This is not required as a build is already included.
 You can now start your server._

 ### 🖥️ On Computer